nalester/revision/04_revised_SI_exploration.md

 si$NVarbBinary = as.factor(ifelse(si$NVarb==0, "absent", "present"))
 ```

-**Adding some additional columns** It struck me that there is an
+**Adding some additional columns**
-additional dimension of the data that has yet to be explored.
-One is the
+One possible additional variable is the spread of the types of variable
-spread of the types of variable contexts within turns.
-A simple metric
+contexts within turns.
+A simple metric is the type-token ratio (number
-is the type-token ratio (number of types of variable contexts over the
+of types of variable contexts over the number of variable contexts
-number of variable contexts overall in the turn).
-Another potential
+overall in the turn).
+Another potential variable of interest is the
-variable of interest is the number of speakers.
-Since the data are all
+number of speakers.
+Since the data are all monologic or dialogic, this
-monologic or dialogic, this variable can be encoded as a factor.
+variable can be encoded as a factor.

 ``` r
 # Number of variable context types